goelvidhi/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 highly asynchronous, some amount of perturbation is always possible without causing a major change in available bandwidth.

-Unless it is not overridden by the AIMD window increase, CUBIC is very careful in this region.
+Unless it is overridden by the AIMD window increase, CUBIC is very careful in this region.
 The convex profile aims to increase the window very slowly at the beginning when *cwnd* is around *W<sub>max</sub>* and then gradually increases its rate of increase.